- Written by Dr.Mehmet Demircioglu

 Fair documentation should come first.
 If the photos show steady progress, patience may be the best treatment.
 If the photos show a true problem later in the timeline, then the reason should be diagnosed before another treatment is sold.

-Clear photos and a short timeline are more useful than emotional close-up pictures.
+Clear photos and a short timeline are more useful than emotional Close up pictures.
 Surgery date, graft number, treated areas, current medications, symptoms, and monthly photos help the clinic see the pattern.

 If the patient is not a good candidate for more treatment, the clinic should say that.
 If the patient needs time, the clinic should explain why.
 If there is a real problem, the clinic should not hide behind reassurance.

-There are also patients who should not rush into more procedures or more add-ons because the main issue is candidacy.
+There are also patients who should not rush into more procedures or more extras because the main issue is candidacy.
 If you are unsure whether surgery or treatment was right in the first place, read my page on being a good candidate for a hair transplant.

 The better the diagnosis, the less likely you are to spend money out of panic.
 If the issue is mainly a thin looking result, the article about why some hair transplant results look thin may help you separate density, timing, and planning problems.